7 tips for conducting great interviews

 First in a series of seven blog posts on interviewing techniques for nonfiction authors.

 You may be no Trevor Noah or Anderson Cooper, but there are still plenty of reasons you might want to interview someone.
 If you are writing a nonfiction book, you may want to interview industry leaders, peers, or people who are wrestling with the problems that your book sets out to solve.
 Perhaps you want to include a case study as the lead-in for each chapter, or some small anecdotes that you can scatter through the text to demonstrate specific points in your message, or an expert perspective to add validity to your argument.

-Along with all of those reasons to conduct an interview, there are just as many different flavors of interview: they can be interrogation, evaluation, or entertainment.
+Along with all of those reasons to conduct an interview, there are just as many different flavors of interviews: they can be an interrogation, evaluation, or entertainment.

 In this blog series, I’m going to show you some of the ways I encourage that to happen.

 First up, forget about what you are about to do even being an “interview.”
 That label might feel too formal for everyone involved and put you all on your best behavior.
 We don’t want that.
 Instead, think of it as a conversation with an agenda.